a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 		4. EEPROM
 		5. ...
 	4. Processor by default fetches vector table info from this region right after reset
+		1. Default behaviour
+			1. The behaviour can be changed by changing boot pins on the microcontroller
+5. SRAM Region
+	1. The SRAM (Static-RAM) region is the next 512 MB of memory space after CODE region
+	2. Comes right after code region
+	3. It is there for primarily connecting SRAM
+		1. Mostly on-chip SRAM
+		2. It is data memory (for temp data)
+	4. First 1 MB of SRAM is bit addressable
+	5. **Program code can also be exeuted from this region**

 ### Bus Protocol and Bus Interfaces ###
 ### Bit Banding ###